cjerrington/cjerrington.github.io/src/posts/2023/2023-10-16-taking-a-screenshot-in-python.md

 ---
 title: Taking A Screenshot In Python
-excerpt: Quick demonstration of how to take a screenshot using Python
+description: Quick demonstration of how to take a screenshot using Python
 tags:
   - python
   - 100DaysToOffload